-The University of Stirling has always offered an outstanding student experience, and our existing facilities were awarded five stars in the 2018 QS World University Rankings.
-But we’re also building for the future – which is why work is already underway on two major renovation projects that will see a combined £41 million invested in our central campus hub and sports facilities between now 2020.
+The University of Stirling has always offered an outstanding student experience, and our existing facilities were awarded five stars in the 2020 QS World University Rankings.
+But we’re also building for the future – which is why work is already underway on two major renovation projects that will see a combined £41.7 million invested in our central campus hub and sports facilities between now and academic year 2020/2021.

 We’re building an iconic new sports complex to underscore our status as Scotland’s University for Sporting Excellence.
 The overhaul will see £20 million invested in a three-court sports hall, indoor cycling studio, enhanced changing facilities and much more.

 - A temporary and accessible entrance via Haldane’s Restaurant is now in use for access to the Macrobert Arts Centre, atrium, library and Students’ Union.
 Throughout the period of works the Students’ Union can also continue to be accessed through both the entrance off the Atrium and via the path leading from the loch bridge.

 - The existing bike racks which sit underneath the pedestrian bridge between the Atrium and the Cottrell Building, to the right-hand side of the entrance to the atrium, will be unavailable during the work.
 Replacement and additional bike racks are available alongside the existing bike racks on the Cottrell side of Queen’s Court.

 - The Library can be accessed via the main entrance off the atrium – pathways through the hoardings are clearly marked and signposted.

 - Stir Café and Market Street have closed for the works.
 Market Street will open again in early 2020.
 Details of when Stir Café will re-open will be confirmed at a later date.

 For a detailed overview of works during Campus Central, please see our FAQs.